insurance Crossword Puzzles

 - The risk of harm caused by human mistakes, dishonesty, or another risk that is attributed to people.

-11 Clues: Risk that cannot be controlled. • The possibility of loss or injury. • The threat of loss with no opportunity for gain. • Occurs when there is a likelihood of economic loss. • Paid protection against loss due to injury or property damage. • The systemic process of managing risk to achieve your objectives. • ...
+11 Clues: Cannot be controlled. • The possibility of loss or injury. • When there is likelihood of economic loss. • The threat of a loss with no opportunity for gain. • The possibility of a catastrophe caused by a natural force. • Paid protection against loss due to injury or property damage. • When conditions can be controlled to minimize the chance of harm. • ...

 Across